 Located in Al Mizhar, Dubai, Arab Unity School aims to offer a British based education at an affordable price.
-The latter it most certainly does, with fees ranging from 5717 AED per year for KG rising to 9560 AED for Year 13.
-That would be less than a tenth of the cost of some, more recently established private schools.
+The latter it most certainly does, with fees ranging from 5,975 AED per year for FS2 rising to 9,992 AED for Year 13.
+That would be less than a tenth of the cost of some, more recently established, private schools.

-Arab Unity School has been rated Acceptable for the tenth year in a row in the 2018-19 KHDA inspection process.
-An abbreviated inspection report can be found under the Inspection report tab.
-An update to this review will be completed once the full report has been published.
+Arab Unity School has been rated Acceptable in the KHDA's DSIB inspection round for 2022-23.
+The report can be found under the Inspection reports tab.
+An update of the review will follow.

 Established in 1975 to offer an affordable British education, unfortunately, while progress has been made at Arab Unity School, it is not yet a beacon of how to do affordable education that's also best in class.